MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-901.md

 An alternative to running the install.sh script is manual installation of each package and component, or building a custom script that satisfies your technical or operational requirements.

-Assuming that the packages for Microsoft R Open and Microsoft R Server are already installed, a manual or custom installation must create the appropriate folders and set permissions.
+Assuming that the packages for Microsoft R Open and Microsoft R Server are already unpacked, a manual or custom installation must create the appropriate folders and set permissions.

 **RPM or DEB Installers**